HKICON Conservation Awards 2022

 8. Eligibility Rules and Conditions listed herein are final and non-disputable, and noncompliance of the conditions will lead to disqualification.

-12. Physical models are not required for judging purpose and shall not be submitted.
+12. Hard copy of the submission and physical models are not required for judging purpose and shall not be submitted.

 13. The applicant may be asked to arrange for members of the Jury Panel and relevant HKICON members to visit the project building or site upon being shortlisted for the final round of assessment.
 The project visit shall be guided by the Applicant and include a short presentation, followed by a Q&A session.
 These project visits will not have a significant impact on the assessment outcome, which is based on the strength of the submission entry material.